mcneel/developer.rhino3d.com/_guide_topics/general/essential-mathematics/parametric-curves-surfaces.md

 ### Evaluating cubic Bézier curves

-Named after its inventor, Paul de Casteljau, the de Casteljau algorithmi evaluates Bézier curves using a recursive method.
+Named after its inventor, Paul de Casteljau, the de Casteljau algorithm evaluates Bézier curves using a recursive method.
 The algorithm steps can be summarized as follows:

 **Input:**